omdeshmukh20/omdeshmukh20/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on something cool;
-- 🚀 I’m currently learning statistics (Hons) big data analytics and python with machine learning;
+- 🚀 I’m currently learning data analytics and python with machine learning;
 - 📫 How to reach me: omdeshmukh2026@gmail.com;
 </br>